-To use the tftp utility on Windows XP:
+To use the tftp utility on Windows:

-- 1. Copy the MatrixFirmware-x.x.x.hex file to somewhere easily accessible from the command prompt. - 2.
-Open a windows command prompt (Start Menu->Run and type "cmd" and ENTER). - 3.
-Execute "cd" commands to navigate to the folder where the firmware file is located. - 4.
+- 1. Copy the firmware image file to the Desktop. - 2.
+Open a windows command prompt (Start $\rightarrow$ Run and type "cmd" followed by the ENTER key). - 3.
+Change to the directory where the firmware image is with the command "cd Desktop" followed by the ENTER key. - 4.
 Type the following command to prepare the TFTP transfer (but don't hit ENTER yet):